TariaUnique/book/_book/posts/c&c++/inside the c++ object model/Chapter 6. Runtime Semantics.md

 temp.String::String( " " );
 const String &space = temp;
 ```
 Obviously, if the temporary were destroyed now, the reference would be slightly less than useless.
-So the rule is that a temporary bound to a reference persists for the lifetime of the reference initialized or until the end of the scope in which the temporary is created, whichever comes first.
+So the rule is that a temporary bound to a reference persists for the lifetime of the reference or until the end of the scope in which the temporary is created, whichever comes first.